Deeppatil05/Government_Scheme_Usage_Analytics/README.md

-3. **Which districts are utilizing government funds effectively and which are lagging behind?**
+**3. Which districts are utilizing government funds effectively and which are lagging behind?**

   ![image alt](https://github.com/Deeppatil05/Government_Scheme_Usage_Analytics/blob/0a7ccb766a6c3534cece4e8b022b107c098a798c/assets/Q3.png)